-Since 2000, a number of initiatives were implemented that dramatically improved the quality and timeliness of service to taxpayers:

-- the introduction of case management techniques (regular internal reporting and internal deadlines) to ensure that MAP requests proceed on schedule; - the launch of a new information system (CATS Competent Authority Tracking System); - new procedures to ensure enhanced communication and co-operation with taxpayers; - ongoing efforts to improve the bilateral process with other tax administrations; and - the reorganization within ILBD of Competent Authority into two divisions: one division to provide assistance to TSOs, and the other to handle MAP requests.
+A number of initiatives were implemented after 2000 to improve the quality and timeliness of service to taxpayers, including introduction of case management techniques (regular internal reporting and internal deadlines) to ensure that MAP requests proceed on schedule; implementation of a new information system (CATS - Competent Authority Tracking System); and ongoing efforts to improve the bilateral process with other tax administrations.

 In May 2005, the Competent Authority Services Division reorganized its four MAP units by specialization to maximize its resources.
-Two MAP/APA Sections are responsible for MAP and APA cases related to transfer pricing issues.
-In general, each section has a manager and 5 analysts.
-A Chief Economist supervises the Economic Services Section, which has 7 economists.
-They provide economic study and research to the Division.
-Finally, the Tax Treaty Services Section works on MAP cases and policies related to tax treaty issues.
+There were MAP/APA Sections to handle MAP and APA cases related to transfer pricing issue, each with a manager and 5 analysts.
+A Chief Economist supervised the Economic Services Section of 7 economists, providing economic study and research to the Division.